-A Lasting Power Attorney (LPA) enables you to appoint someone to help you to make decisions or make decisions on your behalf, should you be unable to do you by yourself.
+A Lasting Power of Attorney (LPA) enables you to appoint someone to help you to make decisions or make decisions on your behalf, should you be unable to do so by yourself

 You are able to tailor both types of LPA to your own individual circumstances and to your own particular wishes and values.

 Without a Lasting Power of Attorney (LPA), if you lose the ability to manage your own affairs due to illness or an accident your spouse or partner will not be able to access your assets or manage your affairs.
 Your family would need to apply to the Court of Protection to enable them to put in place arrangements for you and access benefits and payments on your behalf.

 You can only put in place an LPA when you can make decisions for yourself (known as having 'mental capacity'), so you should consider your options at the earliest opportunity.

 Every client is valued equally and treated with genuine compassion.